d-plaindoux/suitcase.py/README.md

 [extractor  object](http://www.scala-lang.org/node/112)   has     been designed.

-This pattern matching offers   a  simple mechanism for   simple object selection based on intrinsic equality.
-Indeed pattern matching cases can be done on the object  kind and it's  internal state.
+Then pattern  matching cases can be done  on the object  kind and it's internal state.
 For instance the following sample checks if an integer is <tt>O</tt> or not.

 ``` python
 isZero = Match.match();